GoSecure/xxe-workshop/codelabs/index.md

 ### Interesting files to read

-Passwd is a file that is universally present on Linux operating system.
+`passwd` is a file that is universally present on Linux operating system.

  - `file:///etc/passwd`
  - `file:///etc/shadow` (Feeling lucky)